squid314/java-game-of-life/life-steps.md

 Now you should be able to run `gradle run` on the command line and see the compilation and execution of the program.

     $ gradle run

+Additionally, you can run `gradle tasks` to see all of the tasks set up and you should find our `run` task at the end of the list in the `Other` section.

+    $ gradle tasks

 [comment]: # (Git and Github)